cooperlees/black-primer/README.md

 ## black-primer

+> NOTICE: **This repository exists as a historical record, active development is not
+> planned.**
+>
+> `black-primer` is an obsolete tool (now replaced with [diff-shades]) that was used to
+> gauge the impact of changes in _Black_ on open-source code.
+It is no longer used
+> internally and was moved into its own repository in March 2022.

 `black-primer` is a tool built for CI (and humans) to have _Black_ `--check` a number of Git accessible projects in parallel. (configured in `primer.json`) _(A PR will be accepted to add Mercurial support.)_